Jollyfalcon/Calculator/README.md

     - Operators: Add (+), Subtract (-), Multiply (*), Divide (/), Exponent (^)
     - handles float and integer operations
 - Interactive GUI
+- Selection for decimal places to display
 - Error handling and display
     - Checks for correct Parenthesis pairing
     - Checks for unexpected character inputs
     - Checks for duplicate operators or decimals
     - Checks for divide by zero
-- Comprehensive unit tests in pytest
+- Comprehensive unit tests using pytest

 ## Prerequisites
 - Python 3.x